Candy apple

-Candy apples (or toffee apples in Commonwealth English) are whole apples covered in a sugar candy coating, with a stick inserted as a handle.
-These are a common treat at fall festivals in Western culture in the Northern Hemisphere, such as Halloween and Guy Fawkes Night because these festivals occur in the wake of annual apple harvests.
-Although candy apples and caramel apples may seem similar, they are made using distinctly different processes.
+Toffee apples (in Commonwealth English) or candy apples (in American English) are whole apples covered in a sugar candy coating, with a stick inserted as a handle.
+These are a common treat at fall festivals in Western culture in the Northern Hemisphere, such as Halloween and Guy Fawkes Night, because these festivals occur in the wake of annual apple harvests.
+Although toffee apples and caramel apples may seem similar, they are made using distinctly different processes.

 History

+Toffee apples were originally sold in London in the 1890s.

-According to one source, American William W. Kolb invented the red candy apple.
+However, according to one source, American William W. Kolb invented the red candy apple.

 Kolb, a veteran Newark candy-maker, produced his first batch of candied apples in 1908.
 While experimenting in his candy shop with red cinnamon candy for the Christmas trade, he dipped some apples into the mixture and put them in the windows for display.
 He sold the whole first batch for 5 cents each and later sold thousands yearly.
 Soon candied apples were being sold along the Jersey Shore, at the circus and in candy shops across the country, according to the Newark News in 1948.

-However, toffee apples had previously been recorded as being sold in London in the 1890s.